 Unlike the summer holidays, when my girls spend a lot of time out on the road playing with their friends or the Christmas holidays, when there are so many family events to go to, the February mid-term can have long days with little scheduled.
 I’m not sure what that means in your house, whether it means a trip to the book shop to buy a new book or a visit to the cinema.
 These trips can add up and make mid-term an expensive week.
 Although the toys I’m about to show you will cost money, I believe that they will be worth every cent as they can be played with over and over (and not just during midterm but in the evenings and at weekends) and they can involve the whole family or just the children.
 Here’s ten, that I’m happy to recommend.

-Charades is fun no matter what age but this version is suitable for children aged 4+ as the objects and actions that are to be acted out are in visual form as well as written form and they are objects/actions your child will know like a cat or tieing a shoelace.
+Charades is fun no matter what age but this version is suitable for children aged 4+ as the objects and actions that are to be acted out are in visual form as well as written form.
+They are objects/actions your child will know like a cat or tying a shoelace.
 This is a fun game for the whole family.
+Don’t Say It is a similar and equally as fun game too.

 This is another game for pre-school aged children up to about 6 years old.
 Every child is given a board with 4 items illustrated on it.
 16 little discs are placed upside down and the children take turns turning them over and seeing if they match the pictures on their board.
 The first person to get all four discs from their board is the winner.

-This box doesn’t just have one game but it has everything you need to play 50 different games!
-Some are as traditional as Snakes and Ladders and Ludo, while others are card games and games of skill.
+This box doesn’t just have one game but it has everything you need to play 9 different games!
+Some are as traditional as Ludo, while others are card games and games of skill.
 There’s weeks of fun to be found in this box of games.

 Chinese Checkers is a game of strategy where you need to move your pegs across the board to their new home before anyone else.
 Up to six people can play it at the same time and it’s recommended for children aged 6+.
 This is a beautiful wooden version that you’ll have for life.